-One of my favorite classic Indian recipes is Saag Paneer – spinach cooked in a perfectly spiced blend of onions, garlic, ginger and peppers and served with rice or naan.
+Saag Paneer happens to be one of my favorite Indian meals.
+At its simplest, saag paneer is an Indian dish featuring spinach which is cooked in a perfectly spiced blend of onions, garlic, ginger and peppers.
+The spinach is cooked along with cubes of paneer and served with rice or naan.

 How To Make Saag Paneer

-Marinate cubes of the paneer in an amazing blend of turmeric, cayenne pepper, salt, cinnamon and olive oil.
+Marinate cubes of the paneer in the spices and olive oil.

 Pan-fry the paneer for about 2-3 minutes per side, then remove the cheese from the pan and set it aside.